determined-ai/determined/docs/intro/features/list.rst

 The behavior of interactive jobs, such as :ref:`TensorBoards <tensorboards>`, :ref:`notebooks
 <notebooks>`, :ref:`commands, and shells <commands-and-shells>`, can be influenced by setting a
 variety of configuration variables.
-These configuration variables are similar but not identical to the configuration options supported by :ref:`experiments <experiment-configuration>`.
+These configuration variables are similar but not identical to the configuration options supported by :ref:`experiments <experiment-config-reference>`.

 Configuration settings can be specified by passing a YAML configuration file when launching the workload via the Determined CLI.